 - they have spent less than 90 days outside of the UK in the last 12 months; and

-- they have been free from immigration controls for at least 12 months (unless married to a British citizen).
+- they are settled in the UK and have been free from immigration control for at least 12 months unless married to a British citizen.

-Applicants must also meet the residency requirement by demonstrating that:
+Applicants who want to apply for naturalisation as a British Citizen must also meet the residency requirement by demonstrating that:

-- they have lived in the UK for at least 5 years before the date of application; and
+- they have lived in the UK for at least five years before the date of application; and

-- they have spent less than 450 days outside the UK during the 5 year period.
+- they have spent less than 450 days outside the UK during the five year period.

 If an applicant is married or in a civil partnership with a British citizen, then the residency requirement is reduced.
 In this case, the applicant must demonstrate that:

-- they have lived in the UK for at least 3 years before the date of application; and
+- they have lived in the UK for at least three years before the date of application; and

-- they have spent less than 270 days outside the UK during the 3 years.
+- they have spent less than 270 days outside the UK during the three years.